-I have to say I never really heard of this Glenfarclas 175th Anniversary Chairman’s Reserve.
+I have to say I never picked up the news of this Glenfarclas 175th Anniversary Chairman’s Reserve.
 Of course we all know the regular Glenfarclas 175th Anniversary, but I didn’t know they made a second bottling.

-It contains four sherry casks filled in the 1960’s, which means the ensemble is at least 42 years old and the combined age of the casks is… exactly 175 years indeed.
-It comes with a Glencairn glass and a jug.
+It contains four sherry casks filled in the 1960’s and the combined age of the casks is exactly 175 years (of course).
+This means the ensemble is at least 42 years old.
+It comes in a case with a Glencairn glass and a jug.

 Glenfarclas 175th Anniversary ‘Chairman’s Reserve’ (46%, OB 2011, 1296 btl.)

 A lovely sherry nose and a body that’s starting to show its age and long oak influence.
-Given the price level, there are better value Glenfarclas options.
-A quality collector’s item though.
-Around € 420.
+Given the price level, there may be better value Glenfarclas options, but the quality is certainly outstanding.
+A very nice collector’s item.
+Around € 500.